On Shafarevich-Tate groups and analytic ranks in families of modular forms, I. Hida families: Weight two newforms and Hida families

 \subsection{Heegner points and choice of $p$}

 Let $f\in S_2(\Gamma_0(N))$ be the newform that was chosen in \S \ref{choice-subsec}.
-The abelian variety $A_f$ is a quotient of the Jacobian variety of the modular curve $X_0(N)$ and the dimension of $A_f$ is equal to the degree of $\Q_f$.
-As remarked in \S \ref{cohomological-subsec}, the ring of endomorphisms of $A_f$, which are all defined over $\Q$, is (isomorphic to) $\cO_f$.
+The abelian variety $A_f$ is a quotient of the Jacobian of the (compact) modular curve $X_0(N)$ of level $\Gamma_0(N)$ and the dimension of $A_f$ is equal to the degree of $\Q_f$.
+As remarked in \S \ref{cohomological-subsec}, the ring of endomorphisms of $A_f$, which are all defined over $\Q$, contains (a subring isomorphic to) $\cO_f$.

 Recall that, by Assumption \ref{main-ass}, $r_\an(f)=1$, which implies that $\varepsilon(f)=-1$.
 By a result of Waldspurger (\cite{Waldspurger}), reproved by Bump--Friedberg--Hoffstein in a formulation that is more convenient for our purposes (\cite[p.
-543, Theorem, (ii)]{BFH}), there exists an imaginary quadratic field $K$, whose associated Dirichlet character will be denoted (as in \S \ref{base-change-subsec}) by $\chi_K$, such that \begin{itemize} \item[(a)] all the primes dividing $N$ split in $K$; \item[(b)] $r_\an(f\otimes\chi_K)=0$. \end{itemize} Fix once and for all such a field $K$.
+543, Theorem, (ii)]{BFH}), there exists an imaginary quadratic field $K$, whose associated Dirichlet character will be denoted (as in \S \ref{base-change-subsec}) by $\chi_K$, such that \begin{itemize} \item[(a)] the primes dividing $N$ split in $K$; \item[(b)] $r_\an(f\otimes\chi_K)=0$. \end{itemize} Fix once and for all such a field $K$.
 In particular, condition (a) tells us that $K$ satisfies the \emph{Heegner hypothesis} relative to $N$.
-The theory of complex multiplication allows one to define a systematic supply of Heegner points $\alpha_c\in A_f(K_c)$ indexed by integers $c\geq1$ coprime to $N$, where $K_c$ is the ring class field of $K$ of conductor $c$ (in particular, $K_1$ is the Hilbert class field of $K$).
-These points arise by modularity from Heegner points $x_c\in X_0(N)(K_c)$, where $X_0(N)$ is the (compact) modular curve of level $\Gamma_0(N)$.
+The theory of complex multiplication allows one to define a systematic supply of Heegner points $\alpha_c\in A_f(K_c)$ indexed by integers $c\geq1$ coprime to $N$, where $K_c$ is the ring class field of $K$ of conductor $c$ (in particular, $K_1$ is the Hilbert class field of $K$); these points arise by modularity from Heegner points $x_c\in X_0(N)(K_c)$.
 It is well known that the points $\alpha_c$ form an Euler system in the sense of Kolyvagin.
 For details, the reader is referred to \cite{Gross}, \cite{Kol}, \cite{Kol-Log}.

 Now let

 be the $K$-rational Heegner point on $A_f$ that is considered in \cite[\S 2.3]{Kol-Log}.
 In light of formula \eqref{base-change-L-eq}, Assumption \ref{main-ass} and condition (b) above imply that $r_\an(f/K)=1$: by the Gross--Zagier formula (\cite[Theorem 6.3]{GZ}), this is tantamount to $\alpha_K$ being non-torsion.